- What if we get lost?

 What does my fee cover?

 Administration of the Rickshaw Challenge is a full time, year-round job for organizers and the additional support staff in multiple offices internationally.
-We work hard to make things as easy as possible for participants to sign up and have a great team.
+We work hard to make things as easy as possible for participants to sign up and have a great time.
 Your fees enable us to carry out all the route planning, research, logistics and administration whilst providing an earning for our hard working staff.

 In addition to the “background” work, your fee also covers the inclusive features of your trip package such as: